Best Crash Tested Dog Harness UK: Dog Car Travel Safety Explained

-If you’re unsure which gear you need for your Spring adventures, you aren’t alone.
+If you’re unsure which gear you need for your adventures, you aren’t alone.
 Let’s break down "Travel Gear" vs. "Crash-Tested Gear" so you can choose the right protection for your pup.

 Rule 57 of the Highway Codes states:

-'When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly.
+When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly.
 A seat belt harness, pet carrier, dog cage or dog guard are ways of restraining animals in cars'.
 If your dog is wandering around the backseat or sitting in your lap, you are risking a fine of up to £5,000 and points on your licence.

 Essentially, any harness that clips into a seatbelt keeps you legal but for optimum safety, choose a harness that is crash tested to European standards, and compliant.